 The cable's grounded shield is used for both signal transmission and noise suppression.
 The shield's impedance is different than the two conductors so the cable is unbalanced.

-A balanced headphone cable uses a headphone jack with 4 connections and the headphone cable has 4 wires of equal size to carry the stereo signal (see photo below).
+A balanced headphone cable uses a headphone jack with 4 connections and the headphone cable has 4 wires of equal size and impedance to carry the stereo signal (see photo below).
 The 4 wires are for: Left +, Left -, Right + and Right -.
 A 4 wire balanced line cancels RFI and radio magnetic interference (RMI) naturally due to each stereo channel's two equal length and gauge wires both picking up the same electrical noise--one wire is positive and the other is negative so when the signal from the two wires is combined at the speaker the added noise cancels itself out.
-Adding a grounded shield to a balanced line will offer even more electronic noise reduction.
+Adding a grounded shield to a balanced line will offer even more electronic noise protection.
 For more information on balanced line theory and benefits see this wikipedia article.

 Balanced Headphone Cable